-• NGC-Gemcitabine, also identified as PCS3117, is a cytidine analog similar to gemcitabine (Gemzar®), but different enough in chemical structure that some patients are more likely to respond to PCS3117 than gemcitabine.
-The difference in response occurs because NGC-Gemcitabine is metabolized to its active metabolite through a different enzyme system than gemcitabine.
-We continue to evaluate the potential use of NGC-Gemcitabine in patients with pancreatic cancer and to evaluate ways to identify patients who are more likely to respond to NGC-Gemcitabine than gemcitabine.
-We plan to meet with the FDA in 2023 to discuss potential study designs including implementation of the FDA's Project Optimus initiative as part of the design and then submit the Phase 2B protocol to the IND.
+• NGC-Gem is a cytidine analog similar to gemcitabine (Gemzar®), but different enough in chemical structure that some patients are more likely to respond to PCS3117 than gemcitabine.
+In addition, we believe those patients inherently resistant or who acquire resistance to gemcitabine are likely not to be resistant to NGC-Gem.
+The difference in response occurs because NGC-Gem is metabolized to its active metabolite through a different enzyme system than gemcitabine.
+We continue to evaluate the potential use of NGC-Gem in patients with pancreatic and other potential cancers and to evaluate ways to identify patients who are more likely to respond to NGC-Gem than gemcitabine.
+We plan to meet with the FDA in 2024 to discuss potential trial designs including implementation of the Project Optimus initiative as part of the design.
+Similar to NGC-Cap, we will need to obtain additional funding before we can begin the Phase 2 trial for NGC-Gem.